CleverTap/clevertap-cordova/README.md

 #### Android

-Registering of push tokens is handled automatically by the `FCMTokenListenerService` of the CleverTap Android SDK and hence no action is required from the Javascript side.
-Hence, the `CleverTap.registerPush()` method is not required for Android.
+The `FCMTokenListenerService` of the CleverTap Android SDK registers push tokens automatically.
+No action is required from the Javascript side.
+Hence, Android does not require the `CleverTap.registerPush()` method.

 Add your custom url scheme to the AndroidManifest.xml.